-This is a quick and traditional recipe from Puglia – Apulia, Southern Italy.
+Apostles’ fingers are a quick and traditional recipe from Puglia – Apulia, Southern Italy.
 If you are eager to learn more about this region, have a look here.

 The name of this dessert comes from its color, which is very pale like the fingers of Apostles.
 So make sure you don’t burn these crepes! :-))

-a small glass of sweet liqueur like Rum or Strega or San Marzano
+- a small glass of sweet liqueur like Rum or Strega or San Marzano

 - 3 egg whites

-20 gr butter
+- 20 gr butter

-grated lemon zest
+- grated lemon zest

-one pinch of salt
+- one pinch of salt

-wild cherries in syrup
+- wild cherries in syrup

-Drain the ricotta, mix with sugar, zest of lemon and liqueur and reserve it in the fridge.
+- Drain the ricotta, mix with sugar, zest of lemon and liqueur and reserve it in the fridge.

 - Butter a pan (diameter 10 cm) and put on the heat.
 When the pan is hot, pour one spoonful of mixed eggs to create a crepe like a very thin pancake; after few second turn it and let it cook for small time.
 The crepe should be very pale, almost white and not gold.

-Dust with icing sugar, top with wild cherries and syrup to taste.
+- Dust with icing sugar, top with wild cherries and syrup to taste.